 - Substantially reduce or diminish habitat for native fish, wildlife or plants; - Cause a fish or wildlife population to drop below self-sustaining levels; - Threaten to eliminate a native plant or animal community; - Reduce the number or restrict the range of a rare or endangered plant or animal; - Substantially affect a rare or endangered species of animal or plant or the habitat of the species; or - Interfere substantially with the movement of any resident or migratory fish or wildlife species. - a.
 Special Status Species: The project site is not located within the County of El Dorado Important Biological Corridor or Rare Plant Mitigation Areas, nor any other sensitive natural community of the County, state or federal agency, including but not limited to an Ecological Preserve, or U.S. Fish and Wildlife Service (USFWS) Recovery Plan boundaries.
 California Fish and Wildlife Occurrence Reports as downloaded on March 11, 2022 shows little occurrence of protected, special status, or species of concern.
 The project site is a 1250-square-foot lease area within a parcel totaling 24.51-acres located in the western slope of the Sierra Nevada Mountains at an elevation of approximately 3115-feet above mean sea level.
 The topography of the subject property is characterized by a broad ridge graded, cut, and compacted as part of a former mill site.
 The project parcel straddles Carson Road, leaving the southern portion of the property mostly undeveloped.
 The northern portion of the property contains developments associated with Sierra Pacific Industries.
-The project parcel.
+The proposed lease area for this telecommunications facility will sit entirely within the northern portion of the project parcel.
 The specific sited location of the lease area is currently used for automobile parking.
 This specific area of the site would require minimal grading, no removal of plants including oak trees, and no impacts to riparian resources.